Lower bounds to variational problems with guarantees: A performance guarantee for the Anderson bound

-\emph{A performance guarantee for the Anderson bound.} The Anderson bound \cite{PhysRev.83.1260} is a remarkably simple lower bound to the ground state energy of quantum many-body Hamiltonians, basically merely exploiting the triangle inequality of the operator norm $\|.\|$ applied to the Hamiltonian equipped with a negative sign.
+The Anderson bound \cite{PhysRev.83.1260} is a remarkably simple lower bound to the ground state energy of quantum many-body Hamiltonians, basically merely exploiting the triangle inequality of the operator norm $\|.\|$ applied to the Hamiltonian equipped with a negative sign.
 It is conceptually easy and is implementable with a small programming effort, of less than an hour for a one-dimensional Hamiltonian problem.
 The performance of the bound is depicted in Fig.~2 for the \emph{Heisenberg Hamiltonian} in one spatial dimension.
 In this section, we see that it actually always delivers an approximation of the ground state energy density up to a small constant in $N$, in fact, arbitrarily small, with a computational effort that is exponential in $m$.